 English, , 386kb

 English, , 70kb

-The OECD Working Party on Export Credits and Credit Guarantees (ECG) met on 14 and 15 November 2005.
-The main issues for discussion were officially supported export credits on enhanced measures to deter bribery and planning for the review of the OECD Recommendation on export credits and the environment, business developments, and dialogues with Non-Member Economies.
+The main issues for discussion were officially supported export credits on enhanced measures to deter bribery, review of the OECD Recommendation on export credits and the environment, business developments, and dialogues with Non-Member Economies.